 To be considered performance-based, an acquisition should contain, at a minimum, the following elements:

 - Statement of Objectives (SOO): Describes the requirement in terms of measurable outcomes rather than by means of prescriptive methods.

 - Measurable Performance Standards: To determine whether performance outcomes have been met, defines what is considered acceptable performance.

 - Remedies: Procedures that address how to manage performance that does not meet performance standards.
 While not mandatory, incentives should be used, where appropriate, to encourage performance that will exceed performance standards.
 Remedies and incentives complement each other following elements

 - Performance Assessment Plan: Describes how contractor performance will be measured and assessed against performance standards.
 (Quality Assurance Plan or Quality Assurance Surveillance Plan)

 - Maximize competition and innovation: Encouraging innovation from the supplier base by using performance requirements maximizes opportunities for competitive alternatives in lieu of government-directed solutions.
-Since PBSA allows for greater innovation, it has the potential to attract broader industry base.
+Since PBSA allows for greater innovation, it has the potential to attract a broader industry base.

 - Encourage and promote the use of commercial services: The vast majority of service requirements are commercial in nature.
-Use of FAR Part 12 (Acquisition of Commercial Items) procedures provides great benefits by minimizing the reporting burden and reducing the use of government-unique contract clauses and similar requirements, which can help attract a broader industry base.
+The use of FAR Part 12 (Acquisition of Commercial Items) procedures provides great benefits by minimizing the reporting burden and reducing the use of government-unique contract clauses and similar requirements, which can help attract a broader industry base.

 - Shift in risk: Much of the risk is shifted from the government to industry since contractors become responsible for achieving the objectives in the work statement through the use of their own best practices and processes.
 Agencies should consider this reality in determining the appropriate acquisition incentives.

-- Achieve savings: Experience in both government and industry has demonstrated that use of performance requirements results in cost savings.
+- Achieve savings: Experience in both government and industry has demonstrated that the use of performance requirements results in cost savings.